A Visit to the German Bundestag

 As Nazi Germany struggled in a two-front war with the Allies, the Reichstag buildings were fortified and windows bricked up.
 As the Soviet troops fought street by street into Berlin, the Nazi leadership, including Hitler and Goebbels, went underground into a fortified bunker under the Reich Chancellery.
 However, the Soviet generals were unaware of Hitler’s whereabouts and set their ultimate prize on the Reichstag because of its symbolic value.
 Because the Reichstag building was built with heavy masonry and made a natural fortress, a large contingent of German soldiers was stationed at the building, and it was hand-to-hand combat to the last room.
 The final battle of the European theater was fought at the Reichstag.

 The storming of the Reichstag had attained legendary status in the Soviet Union and modern Russia.
 The victory was made famous by a photograph taken by Yevgeny Khaldei.
 It depicts two soldiers planting a Soviet flag on the roof of the Reichstag.
-It was the single most iconic picture of the Battle of Berlin and was reproduced across the world.
+It was the single most iconic picture of the Battle of Berlin and was reproduced worldwide.
 Unbeknownst to most, the photo was actually staged a day after the fall of Berlin.
 The flag in the photograph was brought from home by Khaldei and allegedly sawn by his Jewish acquaintance back in Moscow.

 When I was in Moscow in 2011, I paid a visit to the Museum of the Great Patriotic War.
 I vividly remember a diorama of the Battle of Battle, especially the siege of the Reichstag.
 The diorama was part fiction and served as a form of Soviet propaganda.
 Now that I have the time to look back at my photograph from Moscow, I can better appreciate the meaning of the diorama to both the German and Soviet public.
 With over a million casualties, the Battle of Berlin is the third deadliest urban combat in Europe.